RT-LOC/docs/docs/getstarted/basic_positioning_introduction.md

 ### License
 If you have bought the MDEK kit from Decawave however, you don't necessarily need to buy the hardware from us.
 You can use it by buying the `License` alone.
 You will have to flash the nodes yourself.

-More information on the starterskit can be found in [the whitepaper](http://callitrix.com/assets/docs/files/starterskit_whitepaper.pdf).
+More information on the starter kit can be found in [the whitepaper](http://callitrix.com/assets/docs/files/starterskit_whitepaper.pdf).

 :::warning NOTE: